aya49/202105_sfu_cmpt_127/assignments/04/README.md

 **REQUIREMENT**:
-- you will finish the function code started for you in file `t3img.c` containing the implementation of a function declared in `t3img.h`.
+- you will finish the function code started for you in file `t3img.c` containing the implementation of the function(s) declared in `t3img.h`.
 - you will create your own `t3.c` to test your functions.

 The header file `t3img.h` contains this new function declaration: